Who Has to Follow These Laws?

 If you have questions about whether your health care provider must follow the federal HIPAA Privacy Rule, you can contact the Office for Civil Rights, U.S. Department of Health and Human Services (OCR), the agency that is in charge of enforcing the HIPAA Privacy Rule.
 Section 4 of this guide lists contact information for OCR.

 Yes.
 Most nursing homes are covered by the HIPAA Privacy Rule.
 They also have to follow other specific rules that only apply to nursing homes and long term care facilities.
 Because the rules for nursing homes are different than they are for other health care providers, they are not covered by this guide.

 What if my health care provider does not have to follow HIPAA?

-This guide, however, only explains how to get your medical record from Nevada providers who have to follow the HIPAA Privacy Rule and state law.
+This guide, however, only explains how to get your medical record from Virginia providers who have to follow the HIPAA Privacy Rule and state law.

 What Records Do I Have the Right to Get and Amend?

 You have the right to see and get a copy of your medical record.
 This right often is called the right to access your medical record.
-You also have the right to have information added to your medical record to make it more complete or accurate.
+You also have the right to have information added to your medical record to make it to make it more accurate or complete.
 This right is called the right to amend your record.
 (This guide will call these rights the "right to get and amend.")

 Your medical record includes such things as:

 - Information that identifies you, such as your name and Social Security number.